MarkYegon7/Project-Capstone/README.md

 - Can this project be improved

-  -Yes,feel free to add different features according to your project
+  -Yes, feel free to add different features according to your project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/MarkYegon7/Mark-Portfolio/blob/c3fe8cf4da98f16d1493b08de6d87fe5e76307bc/LICENSE.md) licensed.
+This project is [MIT](https://github.com/MarkYegon7/Project-Capstone/blob/2682c49a798b21e6fc07cd8914078753813d7bb8/LICENSE) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>